caoxiemeihao/vite-electron-plugin/README.md

     electron({
       plugins: [
         alias([
+          // `replacement` is recommented to use absolute path,
-          // Absolute path are recommended for alias, which will automatically calculate relative path { find: '@', replacement: path.join(__dirname, 'src') }, ]),
+          // it will be automatically calculated as relative path.
+          { find: '@', replacement: path.join(__dirname, 'src') },
+        ]),

         copy([
-          // Support glob
+          // filename, glob
           { from: 'foo/*.ext', to: 'dest' },
         ]),

         customStart(({ startup }) => {
-          // If you want to control the launch of Electron App yourself startup()
+          // If you want to control the launch of Electron App yourself. startup()
         }),
       ],